LLM Memory Calculator

 • Activations: Intermediate layer outputs during forward pass

-• Optimizer States: Adam uses 8 bytes per parameter for training
+• Optimizer States: Adam optimizer uses 8 bytes per parameter for training

 • Gradients: Same size as model weights for backpropagation